-This page is only for existing customers of the S3 Glacier service using Vaults and the original REST API from 2012.
+This page is only for existing customers of the Amazon Glacier service using Vaults and the original REST API from 2012.

-If you're looking for archival storage solutions we suggest using the S3 Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
-To learn more about these storage options, see S3 Glacier storage classes
+If you're looking for archival storage solutions, we recommend using the Amazon Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
+To learn more about these storage options, see Amazon Glacier storage classes

 Uploading Large Archives by Using the AWS CLI

-You can upload an archive in Amazon S3 Glacier (S3 Glacier) by using the AWS Command Line Interface (AWS CLI).
-To improve the upload experience for larger archives, S3 Glacier provides several API operations to support multipart uploads.
+You can upload an archive in Amazon Glacier (Amazon Glacier) by using the AWS Command Line Interface (AWS CLI).
+To improve the upload experience for larger archives, Amazon Glacier provides several API operations to support multipart uploads.
 By using these API operations, you can upload archives in parts.
 These parts can be uploaded independently, in any order, and in parallel.
 If a part upload fails, you need to upload only that part again, not the entire archive.
 You can use multipart uploads for archives from 1 byte to about 40,000 gibibytes (GiB) in size.

 Topics